Frequently Asked Questions

 1. Who are the TxVSN course providers?

 Providers are Texas school districts or open-enrollment charter schools, Education Service Centers, or higher education institutions meeting Texas Education Code Chapter 30A criteria.
-Effective with the 2014 school year private and non-profit entities, corporations, and higher education institutions as defined by 20 U.S.C.
-Section 1001 may be statewide catalog course providers.
+Also, private and non-profit entities, corporations, and higher education institutions as defined by 20 U.S.C.
+Section 1001 may now be statewide catalog course providers.
+The catalog provider application process for private and non-profit entities, corporations, and higher education institutions as defined by 20 U.S.C.
+Section 1001 will be available in fall 2014.

 2. How do I know which provider or course to use?